smnfrse/eniac_cleaning/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
 ├── notebooks          <- Jupyter notebooks.
-│
+Used for code elabortion, but not part of the final code │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         Smn and configuration for tools like black